 - Children learn about the different major faiths, beliefs and festivals in RE and also visit different places of worship.

-- We celebrate Black History Month and Friendship Week
+- We celebrate Black History Month

 - Collective Worship promotes tolerance of all people regardless of their background and belief.